m4-k131/tf_color_conv/README.md

 tensorflow_io is required for LAB conversions

-Colorspace2RGB functions expect a Tensor (yuv/lab2rgb also can take a NumPy-array), while RGB2Colorspace functions can take a NumPy-arrays or Tensors.
+Colorspace2RGB functions expect a Tensor (yuv/lab2rgb also can take a NumPy-array), while RGB2Colorspace functions can take NumPy-arrays or Tensors.
 All functions return a NumPy-array.

 Usage: